Peace and Justice Seminars and Courses

 An independent study project for up to three units provides students an opportunity to research a topic of particular interest to them relevant to Peace and Justice Studies.
 The faculty supervisor, Program Director, and Dean of the Joan B. Kroc School of Peace Studies must approve the project proposal prior to the beginning of the relevant semester.
 The course may be repeated up to a maximum of 3 units.
 Prerequisite: Students must have completed at least one semester in the Peace and Justice Studies MA Program.

 An overview of Geographic Information Systems (GIS), including its history, role in complex spatial analysis projects, and geographic data management.
 Related technologies such as global positioning system (GPS) and remote sensing also will be introduced.
 Laboratory exercises will emphasize digital cartography using ArcView software.
-Prerequisite: Mathematics 11.
+Two hours of lecture and one laboratory per week.
+Prerequisite: Mathematics 115 or higher.